-If each stage of the writing process is modelled explicitly, students will not find writing boring and in fact have a better idea of how to craft out their writing and thus be set up for success at the outset.
+If each stage of the writing process is modeled explicitly, students will not find writing boring and in fact, have a better idea of how to craft out their writing and thus be set up for success at the outset.

 Students are more interested in their learning when it centers around technology – after all, it’s the digital age.
-Now, we can capitalize on this interest and teach students how to write by making writing digital.
+Now, we can capitalize on this interest and teach students how to write and not make writing boring in the process by making writing digital.
 This will no doubt appease a handful of those who find writing simply boring.

 Google Slides is the perfect free interactive platform where students can read and even highlight the structural components of a mentor text on the screen.

 Students can type out their responses in pre-formatted text boxes and even editing is a piece of cake.